RyanTren/SWE3313-Automation-Project/javafx/techdescription.md

 # Technology Description

 ## Guidelines to Follow
-Build an executable program or a cloud-based web application.
+Build an executable program or a cloud-based web application that automates restaurant tasks.

 ##  Technologies used: